 Support your community.
 Advance your career.
 Fulfill your purpose

-In addition to competitive benefits like health, dental and EFAP we offer our fulltime permanent team members the following perks:
+In addition to competitive benefits like health, dental, EAP and life insurance, we offer our permanent team members some unique perks that really stand out:

-- Up to 18 paid personal days accrued per year, plus 2 flexible days each year
+- 18 days accrued personal days plus 2 flexible days each year

 - Ongoing professional development plus $250 annual funding for continuing education and certifications

 - $250 annual allowance to invest in achieving your personal wellness goals

 We are seeking two full-time Program Assistants - one for Outreach Services (based at 60 West Drive, Brampton) and one for North Etobicoke West Woodbridge Malton multi-disciplinary team (based at 10 Carlson Court, Etobicoke).
 The Program Assistant will provide administrative support to the clinical Program Manager and team.